Skip to main content

 The Aquarium of the Pacific’s animal collection of approximately 14,000 animals consists of pinnipeds, sea otters, marine birds, psittacine birds, raptors, reptiles, amphibians, marine fish, and invertebrates.
 The majority of cases presented are fish and birds.
 The veterinary staff consists of two full time veterinarians, one full time veterinary technician, and one part time veterinary technician.

-Positions are available September through April.
-We do not accept veterinary extern students during the months of May through August.
+Positions are available June 2025 - January 2026.
+We do not accept veterinary extern students during the months of February - May.
 Applicants must indicate which time period(s) they are available.

 Applicants are required to submit the following: